ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 3. Verify that your block storage volume is associated with a backup policy.
 For more information, see [View a list of volumes that have a backup policy](/docs/vpc?topic=vpc-backup-view-policies&interface=ui#backup-view-vol-backup-policies).

-## Applying tags to block storage volumes using the UI
+## Applying tags to block storage volumes with the UI
 {: #backup-apply-tags-ui}
 {: ui}